Toncy741/Deep-Learning---Predicting-Diabetes-Progression-/README.md

 # Deep-Learning---Predicting-Diabetes-Progression-

+* Objective:
+*
+You are required to model the progression of diabetes using the available independent variables.
+This model will help healthcare professionals understand how different factors influence the progression of diabetes and potentially aid in designing better treatment plans and preventive measures.
+The model will provide insights into the dynamics of diabetes progression in patients.

+* Dataset
+Use the Diabetes dataset available in the sklearn library.

  1 Data Collection and Preprocessing:

 Gathered the dataset and performed necessary preprocessing steps such as handling missing values, normalizing data, and splitting it into training and testing sets.